hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 Pad play is not currently available in this build.

-Instead we have opted to treat all connected controllers as a guitar.
+Instead, we have opted to treat all connected controllers as a guitar.

 This can allow more controller compatibility, but also allow online coop via parsec.
 We tried it, it's really fun.